 There are only two cases where you’re probably OK skipping an onward flight.

-First: If you’re skipping a flight that’s the final leg on a multi-flight ticket, and therefore nothing is left for the airline to cancel.
+First: If you skip a flight that’s the final leg on a multi-flight ticket, and therefore nothing is left for the airline to cancel.
 Travelers often do this deliberately if they want to go from City A to City B, and the fare from City A to City C by way of City B is less than a fare from City A to City B. They buy the connecting ticket and skip the second flight.
 This is called a “hidden city” fare, and while airlines offer a whole bunch of vaporware reasons to justify their crazy pricing, the fact is that people do it to cut their travel cost.
-But, keep in mind that doing this violates your contract with the airline.
-As far as I can tell, airlines seldom go after individual travelers to recover the fare differences, but habitual hidden-city flyers may find themselves in trouble, especially if they’re frequent flyer rewards members.
+But keep in mind that doing this violates your contract with the airline.
+In fact, Lufthansa recently sued a passenger for hidden-city ticketing, to the tune of $2,300 plus interest.

 Second: If your round-trip itinerary is on two separately booked, one-way tickets, nothing happens to the return trip if you skip the first trip.
-Many low-fare airlines price and ticket round-trips as simply as they do two one-ways: So, if you have the choice and want some flexibility, you might as well arrange multi-flight trips on separate bookings to avoid issue.
+Many low-fare airlines price and ticket round trips as simply as they do two one-way trips—so, if you have the choice and want some flexibility, you might as well arrange multi-flight trips on separate bookings to avoid the issue.

 More from SmarterTravel: